top of page

 2) Innovation - projects which implement new technology or systems on the farm

-3) Integrating Animals on the Farm - projects which incorporate livestock into farm systems
+3) Integrating Animals on the Farm - projects which incorporate livestock into crop systems

 The program is designed to de-risk the learning season of a new practice by providing financial support of up to $3,000 as well as support for designing the trial and accessing mentorship and learning resources related to the project.
 Ultimately, the hope is that Experimental Acres can help producers prepare for larger scale implementation of their practices in the future.

 The program is extremely flexible.
-It aims to attracts producers of all operation sizes and experience levels, and is open to all types agricultural production.
-Whether someone would simply like to try implementing cover crops for the first time, or has a completely novel and never-before-tried idea, we'd like to hear from you!
+It aims to attracts producers of all operation sizes and experience levels, and is open to all types of agricultural production.
+Whether someone would simply like to try implementing cover crops for the first time, or has a completely novel and never-before-tried idea, we'd like to hear about it!

 Applications are evaluated based on: